The Double Exponential Runtime is Tight for 2-Stage Stochastic ILPs: Introduction

-Such $2$-stage stochastic ILPs are a very common tool in stochastic programming \cite{kall1994stochastic} and they are often used in practice to model uncertainty of decision making over time.
-Due to the applicability a lot of research has been done in order to solve those (mixed) ILPs efficiently in practice.
-Since we focus on the theoretical aspects of $2$-stage stochastic ILPs in this paper, we only refer the reader to the surveys \cite{kuccukyavuz2017introduction,twostage_survey} regarding the practical methods.
+Such \TwoStage{} ILPs are a common tool in stochastic programming and they are often used in practice to model uncertainty of decision making over time~\cite{DBLP:journals/eor/Albareda-SambolaVF06,DBLP:journals/mor/DempsterFJLLK83,kall1994stochastic,DBLP:journals/ior/LaporteLM94}.
+Due to the applicability a lot of research has been done in order to solve these (mixed) ILPs efficiently in practice.
+Since we focus on the theoretical aspects of \TwoStage{} ILPs in this chapter, we only refer the reader to the surveys \cite{GAVENCIAK2020100596,kuccukyavuz2017introduction,twostage_survey} and the references therein regarding the practical methods.

-The currently state-of-the-art algorithm to solve $2$-stage stochastic ILPs admits a running time of $O(n^2t^2 \cdot |I| \cdot \log^2(nt) \cdot (rs\Delta)^{rs^2(2r\Delta+1)^{rs^2})}$ where $|I|$ is the encoding length of the Integer Linear Program~\cite{DBLP:conf/ipco/Klein20}.
-Before, very little was known about the parameter dependency in the running time of $2$-stage stochastic ILPs.
-The first result in that respect was by Hemmecke and Schulz \cite{Hemmecke_two_stage_03} who provided an algorithm with a running time of $f(r,s,t, \Delta) \cdot \text{poly}(n)$ for some computable function $f$.
-However, due to the use of an existential result from commutative algebra, no explicit bound could be stated for the function $f$.
-Further it was known that if the constraint matrix is the transposed of $\mathcal A$ (the problem is then called $n$-fold ILP), the problem is solvable in time $f(\Delta, r, s) \cdot \text{poly}(n,t,|I|)$ where $f$ is only single exponential.
-This naturally rises the questions whether $2$-stage stochastic ILPs are intrinsically harder to solve.
-We answer this question affirmatively by showing a double exponential lower bound in the running time for any algorithm solving the \TwoStage{} problem.
+The current state-of-the-art algorithms to solve \TwoStage{} ILPs admits a running time of $2^{(2\Delta)^{r^2s+rs^2}} n\log^3(n) \cdot |I|$ where $|I|$ is the binary encoding length of the input~\cite{DBLP:journals/corr/abs-1904-01361} or respectively of $n \log^{O(rs)}(n) 2^{(2\Delta)^{O(r^2 + rs)}}$~\cite{DBLP:journals/corr/abs-2012-11742} by a recent result.
+The first result improves upon the result in~\cite{DBLP:conf/ipco/Klein20} due to Klein where the dependence on $n$ was quadratic.
+The dependencies on the block dimensions and $|I|$ were similar.
+The first result in that respect was by Hemmecke and Schulz~\cite{Hemmecke_two_stage_03} who provided an algorithm with a running time of $f(r,s,t, \Delta) \cdot \text{poly}(n)$ for some computable function~$f$.
+However, due to the use of an existential result from commutative algebra, no explicit bound could be stated for $f$.

+Let us turn our attention to the \nfold{} ILPs for a moment, which where first introduced in \cite{DBLP:journals/disopt/LoeraHOW08}.
+These ILPs admit a constraint matrix which is the transpose of the \TwoStage{} constraint matrix.
+Despite being so closely related, \nfold{} ILPs can be solved in time near linear in the number of blocks and only single exponentially in the block-dimensions of $A_i^T, B_i^T$ \cite{DBLP:journals/corr/abs-2002-07745,jansen2018near_linear}.

+Thus, it is an intrinsic questions whether we can solve \TwoStage{} ILPs more efficient or -- as the latest algorithms suggest -- whether \TwoStage{} ILPs are indeed harder to solve than the closely related \nfold{} ILPs.
+We answer this question by showing a double-exponential lower bound in the running time for any algorithm solving the \textsc{\TwoStage{} integer linear programming} (\TwoStageProb) problem.
+Here, the \TwoStageProb{} problem is the corresponding decision variant which asks whether the ILP admits a feasible solution.